 How to prepare for your test

 Prepare for your Hair Loss Blood Test by following these instructions.
-Take your sample between 6am and 10am.
+Please take your sample before 10am.
 Take this test when any symptoms of short-term illness have settled.
-Avoid taking a finger-prick sample from a finger used to apply hormone gels/pessaries/patches in the past 4 weeks.
-Use gloves to apply these.
 Do not take biotin supplements for two days before this test, discuss this with your doctor if it is prescribed.

 FAQs